This post continues my history of WFRP1, which started here.

 Demonic beasts.
 This was a new type of demonic creature that had not been present in WFB1.
 The supplement was to include specific demonic beasts for each of the documented Chaos gods.
-The appearance of the fleshhound in the cover art suggests that Khorne’s demonic beast had already reached its final form.
-If the other gods were as well developed, their demonic beasts may also have already been close to the final ones (except the beast of Nurgle, which we know was changed after 1986).
+Again it is unclear what form these demonic beasts might have taken at this stage.

 It is noteworthy that Chaos hounds could be substituted for demonic beasts in armies of Chaos.
 Citadel’s miniatures from the period show that Chaos hounds were mutated dogs, apparently inspired by Cerberus from Greek myth.